gregfoletta/Articles/content/post/2021-10-07-a-tale-of-two-optimisations/index.markdown

 [ perf record: Captured and wrote 5.345 MB switch.data (6833 samples) ]
 ```

-Looking at the trace data (saved in *switch.data*), the *brstackins* field allows us to see the assembly instructions executed along the branches of the branch stack.
-Perf has captures around 43,000 executions of our `switch_encode()` function.
-Here’s the output from one of them:
+Looking at the trace data (saved in *switch.data*), the *brstackins* field allows us to see the instructions executed and approximate CPU cycles for different branches.
+Perf has captured around 43,000 executions of our `switch_encode()` function, with just one of these displayed below:

 ``` sh
 perf script -F +brstackinsn -i switch.data